davidmalik2019/Data_cleaning_dataset/README.md

     and make every Name to start with capital letter
 (d) Remove duplicated values (copy the whole dataset and click on Remove duplicate button after clicking Data header on ms-excel)
 (e) Find blank space and Replace with N/A (select all dataset, click Home header, Find/select/Special and Check Blank),
     Type N/A and click the button Cntrl+Enter
+(f) Replace error value by writing a conditional statement (=IFERROR(I3/H3,"N/A"),
+     This statement will replace the error value with N/A